brenborbs/Complete-NodeJS-Guide/README.md

 Complete NODEJS guide from Udemy

+This a complete fullstack E-Commerce Shop or App built on NodeJS server and back-end.
+The admin or app owner can Create, Read, Update and Delete products.
+The App has user authentication and log-in/out.
+The App has uses cookies to track user session.

 2nd commit: Completed Chapter 6 and added ejs as main templating engine for rest of the course.

 3rd commit: Added MVC - Model View Controllers